larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 the IESG.
 As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of reports or actions taken.
-Administrators may amend or rescind actions, including those taken by the moderation team **after** they have consulted with that team.
+Administrators may amend or rescind actions, including those taken by members of the moderation team **after** they have consulted with that team.

   For a working group, chairs are by default the administrators.
+They may delegate this responsibility in the same vein as {{Section 6.4 of RFC2418}}
-They may delegate this responsibility, but they must always accept, acknowledge, and keep track of complaints of disruptive behavior.
+but they must always accept, acknowledge, and keep track of complaints of disruptive behavior.
 Forum administrators should perform moderation in a way that obviates the need for moderator team involvement.